1.1 Vision and Purpose

 communication, and the application of geoscience knowledge.
 To achieve this vision, it is imperative that

-GSA Members, adhere to the highest ethical standards in all of our professional activities.
+we adhere to the highest ethical standards in all of our professional activities.

 The purpose of the Code of Ethics & Professional Conduct (the “Code”) is to foster a culture of integrity